Skip to content

 fastsqla.lifespan

-Use fastsqla.lifespan to set up SQLAlchemy.
+Use fastsqla.lifespan to set up SQLAlchemy directly from environment variables.

 In an ASGI application, lifespan events are used to communicate startup & shutdown events.